 The procedure for establishment of topological redundancy for IAB-nodes operating in SA-mode is captured in TS 38.401 [4].

 IAB-nodes operating in EN-DC can exchange F1-C traffic with the IAB-donor via the MeNB.
-The F1-C message is carried over LTE RRC using SRB2 between IAB-node and MeNB and via X2AP between MeNB and IAB-donor.
+The F1AP message encapsulated in SCTP/IP or F1-C related SCTP/IP packet is carried over LTE RRC using SRB2 between IAB-node and MeNB and via X2AP between MeNB and IAB-donor.

 The procedure for establishment of redundant transport of F1-C for IAB-nodes using EN-DC is captured in TS 38.401 [4].